sebagorol/NJT-SS/README.md

 - Required Python libraries: `netmiko`, `textfsm`, `pandas`, `openpyxl`, `python-dotenv`

 ### Installation
-1. Download Python from the Microsoft Store
+1. Download Python from the Microsoft Store.
+Must have Python predownloaded to run the script.
 2. Download the ZIP file and move it from Downloads to Desktop.
-UNZIP in your Desktop Directory.
+UNZIP/Extract All in your Desktop Directory.

 ![Screenshot 2024-08-09 171453](https://github.com/user-attachments/assets/8bfbcf10-68c7-421a-8e45-de94ef264012)

 ![Screenshot 2024-08-09 165613](https://github.com/user-attachments/assets/a0fa4062-179f-4311-bde4-1eafb8430c87)

-3. Open Windows PowerShell and use "cd" command and to get to your PATH where your folder is located.
+3. Open Windows PowerShell and use "cd" command or COPY&PASTE the command to get to your PATH where your folder is located.
     ```bash
        cd '.\OneDrive - New Jersey Transit\Desktop\NetScraper-main\'
     ```
-4.Create a python virtual enviorment named Scraper.
+4. Create a python virtual enviorment named Scraper.

    ```bash
       python -m venv Scraper